numberly/flask-graphite/README.rst

         :alt: Documentation Status

-Flask-Graphite grant you the power to push useful metrics for each route without efforts
+Flask-Graphite grant you the power to push useful metrics for each request without efforts